Follow-up observations of apparently one-off sources from the Parkes telescope: Results

 \subsection{Apparently one-off sources}

 The details of our accessible archival follow-up observations of the other 10 RRATs and 29 FRBs are listed in Table~\ref{tab:property}.
 For three FRBs, FRB110220A, FRB110626A and FRB110703A, we did not find any archival datasets.
 As indicated in Table~\ref{tab:property}, we re-detected the initial pulses for 7 RRATs and 8 FRBs, and provided the precise pointing centres for the detected beams, S/N and DMs from our processing.
-However, no repeating signals were detected from all these datasets.
+However, no repeating signals were detected from these datasets.

 We presented the initial detection S/N versus the archival total observations for these apparently one-off RRATs and FRBs in the left panel of Figure~\ref{fig:snr_obs}.
-In principle, since our single pulse search threshold is 7, higher S/N of the initial detection and more follow-up observations would place more strict constraints on the source repeatability.
+In principle, since our single pulse search threshold is 7, a more significant initial detection and further follow-up observations would place more strict constraints on the source repeatability, and indicate a ``one-off'' nature.
 From the total observations, the repeatability of the apparently one-off FRBs is better constrained, as most of them were detected with high S/N and follow-up observed with relatively sufficient time.
-One RRAT, J1328$-$58, seems to be a relatively reliable one-off source.
-However, it is notable that some sources have been poorly followed, with 3 RRATs and 6 FRBs observed for less than even 1\,hr.
+One RRAT, J1328$-$58, with the highest S/N of 19.4, compared to other RRATs with S/N up to 11.4, and also having the longest follow-up time of 5.78\,hr among all RRATs, appears to be the most reliable one-off RRAT source.
+However, it is notable that some sources have not been adequately re-observed to constrain the detectability, with 3 RRATs and 6 FRBs observed for less than even 1\,hr.